 Robert H. Stier, Jr.

-Bob is also responsible for the firm's office in Sweden and typically spends about four weeks in Stockholm each year assisting Nordic clients with various IP issues in the U.S. His longstanding familiarity with the Swedish language and culture enable him to offer unique insights about resolving or avoiding disputes, a contribution much appreciated by Nordic clients, some of whom he has represented for over 25 years.
+Bob also assists Nordic clients with various IP issues in the U.S. His longstanding familiarity with the Swedish language and culture enable him to offer unique insights about resolving or avoiding disputes, a contribution much appreciated by Nordic clients, some of whom he has represented for over 25 years.

-Bob has also taught patent law as an adjunct professor at the University of Maine School of Law and has participated as an instructor in the trial advocacy program at Harvard Law School.
+Bob has taught patent law as an adjunct professor at the University of Maine School of Law and also serves occasionally as an instructor in the trial advocacy program at Harvard Law School.
 He has testified as an expert witness (for the prevailing party) in a jury trial involving alleged malpractice in patent litigation.

-- Since 2013, recognized as a "Local Litigation Star" by Benchmark Litigation—the definitive guide to America’s leading litigation firms and attorneys.
-Recognized in the practices General Commercial and Product Liability.
+- Recognized as a "Local Litigation Star" by Benchmark Litigation—the definitive guide to America’s leading litigation firms and attorneys.
+Recognized in the areas of Commercial Litigation and Product Liability (2013-present)

 - Robert H. Stier, Jr., Proving Infringement, and Robert H. Stier, Jr. & Margaret Minister O'Keefe, Settlement of Patent Disputes, in Patent Litigation Strategies Handbook, Third Edition 31, 1125 (Barry Grossman & Gary Hoffman eds., 3d ed.
 2010)